03. C Data Types

 Key Considerations:

-• Overflow: Converting a large number to a smaller data type can lead to overflow, where the result is incorrect due to the limitations of the smaller type’s range.
+doubletoint).
+The extra information will be truncated. - Overflow: Converting a large number to a smaller data type can lead to overflow, where the result is incorrect due to the limitations of the smaller typeโs range.

 By understanding both implicit and explicit type conversion, you can write more robust and efficient C programs.
 Remember to choose the appropriate method based on your needs and be aware of potential pitfalls.
 Always prioritize clarity and maintainability in your code.